JetBrains/kotlin-web-site/docs/topics/js/js-to-kotlin-interop.md

 C.Companion.callNonStatic(); // The only way it works
 ```

-It's also possible to apply the `@JsStatic` annotation on a property of an object or a companion object, making its getter
+It's also possible to apply the `@JsStatic` annotation to a property of an object or a companion object, making its getter
 and setter methods static members in that object or the class containing the companion object.

 ## Kotlin types in JavaScript